surajklmn/lead-tracker/README.md

-# Lead Tracker Chrome Extension
+# Lead Tracker Chrome

 With this extension, you can easily organize your leads and keep track of important information related to potential customers or clients.
 (Basically stalking)

 ## Installation

-You have two options to install the Lead Tracker Chrome Extension:
+You have two options to install the Lead Tracker Extension:

 1. Clone the repository:
    - Clone the repository using the following command: